Zgirt/QCS-Budget-Proposal-April/README.md

 # Qubic Core Services - Budget Proposal

-**Proposal: Request to approve the Qubic Core Services for the month of March budget proposal**
+**Proposal: Request to approve the Qubic Core Services for the month of April budget proposal**

 -------